 When I speak to people in Pakistan about my work, they all say that they are very religious.
 Often they add that they’re of the Sufi tradition, but above all, they tell me how they respect all religions, how they think all faiths are fine and so on.
 When I continue the conversation, however, I’ll eventually get to a point where they present Islam as the best religion in the world.
 As such, it quickly became clear to me that they weren’t conveying a literal message about the equality of all religions.
 They above all wanted to distance themselves from the radical Islamists who are, in their eyes, destroying the country.
 That is to say, they simply don’t relate to that single-minded type of Islam that has been imported into Pakistan during the last forty years.
 How come the Pakistani type of ‘blended’ Islam with an open-ended view on reality wasn’t resilient enough?
 Why did it not withstand the fundamentalist type?

-At one level it is still resilient.
+On one level, it is still resilient.
 If the rituals at Shah Jamal can still go on every Thursday, that means it’s in fact still very alive.
 It’s our roots.
 It’s the ground beneath our feet.

 What is now called Sufism simply was the normative form of Islam.
 The norm is taken for granted.
 You don’t have to label it.
 Calling it Sufism only started in the nineties.
 So it started once the demonizing of Islam began, after the collapse of the Soviet Union.
 And now, in the same way that children play doctor-doctor, we are now playing Sufi-Sufi.
 But all this, “oh life is nice, I can listen to music and smoke my dope”, that simply isn’t what religion is about.
 It only tries to make it more acceptable to the West.